 However, the Government does not support parents taking children out of school unless the school agrees this is appropriate under 'exceptional circumstances'.
-Any request for leave should be made in writing to the Headteacher using the school's request form and must be completed by all adults with parental responsibility.
+Any request for leave should be made in writing to the Headteacher using the school's request form.